-> Last August, Google developer advocate Felipe Hoffa published data derived from 400,000 GitHub repositories that found spaces far more prevalent in programming code than tabs, with the exception of C and Go (which mandates tabs).
+Last August, Google developer advocate Felipe Hoffa published data derived from 400,000 GitHub repositories that found spaces far more prevalent in programming code than tabs, with the exception of C and Go.

-> The Linux kernel coding style prefers tabs, too.
+The Linux kernel coding style prefers tabs, too.

 The debate about tabs and spaces involves concerns about consistency, readability, productivity, and storage space.